 Country Specific – Germany

-The elevation model for Germany in SCALGO Live is based primarily on BKG's DGM5 as well as DGM1/2 in states where these are available as open data:
+The elevation model for Germany in SCALGO Live is based primarily on the states DGM1 with fallback to DGM2 or BKG's DGM5 where these are not available as open data.

 To accommodate resolutions down to 1 m, all analyses are done in 1 m resolution for the whole country in ETRS89/UTM32.
 The vertical reference used is DHHN92.
 Workspaces constructed from this model also have a resolution of 1 m.
 We strive to keep the model up to date with the latest sources.